ml4ai/tomcat/_sources/developer/deploying_to_ta3_testbed.md.txt

 - Go to the testbed repo webpage in your browser, and then create a merge request to merge your branch into the `develop` branch.
 - Include a link to the GitHub release you created in the testbed merge request.
+- Once the your merge request is accepted, delete the branch in the testbed repo.